Our Miniature Alpine Dairy Goats & Milk Testing Reports

 This is Cassiopea at about 6 months old.

-Here is Cassiopea at about 6 months old.
 We waited until she was 2 to breed her.
 She got pretty fat off of hay and water.
 The vet told me not to feed her any grain while she was pregnant.
 I started about a month before kidding to slowly work her up to 2 cups a day.

 Cassiopea was pushing hard for more than 45 minutes, so I went in and gently massaged her cervix.
 I tried to feel what was going on but I couldn't really tell.
 Finally the first baby started coming out but got stuck with her tail sticking out.
 She finally pushed her out and I thought it was dead!
 But she kicked to life and was just fine.
 The other two came out no problem.